Ra3L/socialapp-mern/README.md

-# socialapp.vercel.app
+# dribbling.vercel.app

-MERN stack social media app
+Full stack social media website built on MERN stack for people who love soccer and would like to know people with same passion.

 ## Tech stack